Naruto607/NooseMod/Readme.txt

 12. Lethal Force: Terrorists give no mercy to law enforcers.
 If you have trouble of your squads getting too cocky to shoot them, authorize Lethal Force.

 13. Weapons: In this version, you can not also rearm your guns from the police cruisers, but you can also rearm from Enforcer.
-For the starter kit you will get a pistol every time you are on duty, but, depending on the settings, you will get 2 primary weapons and secondary ammo, or 2 primary weapons and a secondary weapon.
+For the starter kit you will get a pistol every time you are on duty, but, depending on the settings, you will get 2 primary weapons + ammo and secondary ammo, or 2 primary weapons and a secondary weapon + ammo.
 	Terrorist weapons will also be varied and accustomed randomly to have a random atmosphere.
 If you enabled settings for TBoGT weapons, you will see some terrorists carrying TBoGT weapons.
 	It will be disabled automatically if using IV or TLAD regardless of changes made.

-14. Partner System: You will get two additional SWAT members joining you after you get a partner and selected a vehicle.
-They will be deleted if you are off duty or they are dead.
+14. Partner System: Your partners are counted as a squad member.
+This is because, when you are on duty with specific model (example: standard cop), the partners will bear the same model as yours.
+	In general LCPDFR API coding, you don't have to put in extra commands to make your partner uses the SWAT model.
+	If you have a partner, two squad members will be spawned if you are in car.
+Two partners - a squad member.
+If you have 3 at max, script will not spawn additional members.
-	If you have no partners and responding to a mission, one additional squad group with 4 NOOSE SWATs will be dispatched in a NOOSE Cruiser, NOOSE Patriot, or Enforcer and following your back once joined.
+	If you have no partners and responding to a mission, one additional squad group with 4 NOOSE SWATs will be dispatched in a NOOSE Cruiser, NOOSE Patriot, or Enforcer and enroute to the crime scene.
 	When the mission is complete, the squad will go back to station or return to duty.

 15. Swap Criminals to Biker Gang Members: One of my specials in this mod.
 This turns regular criminals (terrorists) into a bunch of Biker Gang members causing terror.